rcoup/yachter/README.md

  * calculates beats/runs/reaches for different wind conditions
  * produces rankings
  * helps select courses for current conditions
+ * exports some static HTML/JSON so it's easy to embed in traditional websites

 Yachter was developed for the [Ponsonby Cruising Club](www.pcc.org.nz) in Auckland, New Zealand.